Cars with a Salvage Title: Flood and Water Damaged Cars

 Every year, many thousands of cars wind up with water and flood damage from hurricanes, floods, cyclones, tropical storms, and so on.
 Remember Hurricane Katrina back in 2005?
 It alone damaged more than 600,000 vehicles.
 More recently, Superstorm Sandy soaked at least 250,000 vehicles.
 What happens to all those cars?

 About half of those cars will end up being dismantled for parts and scrapped.
-But the other half make their way into the used car market, and can cause major headaches to the people who can’t resist their cheap price tags.
+But the other half of these water damaged cars make their way into the used car market, and can cause major headaches to the people who can’t resist their cheap price tags.
 Here’s why you should avoid flood-damaged vehicles:

 - If saltwater was involved, salt can end up in the car’s electrical system and there’s no telling what kind of problems that will cause down the road.
 This is cause for concern because computers control just about everything in cars nowadays, from the entertainment system to your gas pedal to all the power windows, locks, and so on.